aaaaaa123456789/libplum/docs/functions.md

 This function converts a single color value from any [color format][colors] to any other.

-The color formats are specified using the constants described in the [Color formats][colors] page; only the color format bits are used by this function (in other words, other flags are ignored).
+The color formats are specified using the constants described in the [Color formats][colors] page; only the color format bits are used by this function (in other words, other bits, such as those coming from [loading flags][loading-flags], are ignored).

 **Arguments:**